Hyperuniformity and conservation laws in non-equilibrium systems: Conclusion

 Another approach to achieving generic hyperuniformity is to utilize long-range interactions.
 At equilibrium, liquid-state theory can often predict the emergence of hyperuniformity given an interaction potential~\cite{hansen2013theory}; far from equilibrium, however, each system must be analyzed individually to assess hyperuniformity, as a general liquid-state theory remains, for now, far from reach and a herculean task.

 The systems considered here were homogeneous, and hyperuniformity emerged from fluctuations on top of this uniform background.
-This contrasts with systems in which the average density field itself is hyperuniform: $\bar S(\bm k)=\langle \langle \rho(\bm k) \rangle\langle\rho(-\bm k)\rangle\rangle_0\sim k^a$ where $\langle\cdots\rangle_0$ denotes an average over initial conditions.
+This contrasts with systems in which the average density field itself is hyperuniform.
 Such hyperuniformity arise, for example, during phase separation.
 With the recent surge of interest in active matter and its tendency to form complex patterns, these systems may offer a promising platform for generating hyperuniform states.
 Such mechanisms are particularly intriguing because they could sustain hyperuniformity even in the presence of thermal fluctuations.

 Finally, the emergence of hyperuniformity in finely tuned systems is also of considerable interest.
 In such cases, hyperuniformity is not generic and may arise only through non-linear effects.
 A notable example is conserved directed percolation, which is hyperuniform only at its non-trivial critical fixed point and not at its Gaussian one~\cite{ma2025hyperuniformity}.
 This distinction is significant because most mechanisms for hyperuniformity are understandable within linear theory, making these non-linear instances a considerable theoretical challenge.
 An interesting question is whether the critical point of the field theory proposed in Eq.~\eqref{eq: cdp mth multipole} is hyperuniform.